nitish2112/website/content/post/adding-instruction-riscv/index.md

 highlight = true
 math = false
 date = "2017-07-10T10:09:32-04:00"
-title = "Adding custom instruction to RISCV ISA and running it on gem5" tags = ["gem5"]
+title = "Adding custom instruction to RISCV ISA and running it on gem5 and spike" tags = ["gem5"]

 [header]